 Argentine Studies Program Funding Guidelines

-The funds of the Argentine Studies Program may be used for two main tracks of activities:
+LLILAS Associate and Affiliate Faculty are invited to submit a funding proposal to the Argentine Studies Program.
+Funds may be used for two main tracks of activities:

 - Initiatives that promote visibility of Argentinean issues on our campus.
 These may include invited speakers, lectures, and conferences focusing on Argentinean issues.

-- Activities that support the scholarly work of LLILAS-affiliated faculty and UT graduate students.
-These may include partial travel funds for research purposes including collaborative programs with Argentinean scholars and students.
+- Activities that support the scholarly work of LLILAS faculty and UT graduate students.
+These may include partial travel funds for research purposes including collaborative programs with Argentinean institutions and researchers.
 Priority will be given to proposals to use the funds as research planning seed money to prepare for grants that are run through LLILAS.

 Criteria for Proposals